samipourquoi/endbot/README.md

     - `rcon-password` Password of the Rcon.
     - `bridge-channel` ID of the channel that will be used as a bridge.
     - `log-path` Absolute path to the `latest.log` file of the server.
 It's usually found in `logs`.
+- `scalableVC` Configuration for the scalableVC system
+    - `createChannelName` The name of the channel people should join to create a new vc
+    - `channelNames` A list of names the system will use to create new VCs
+    - `categoryID` The category the new VCs should be created in
 # Run

 To start the bot, run